JochenFM/Milestone_2/README.md

 As my .wav files threw 404 errors in the console, it was also important to learn that JS file paths, other than those in CSS, work better without '/' at the beginning, as JS files "think" it's already in the main root-level, so one just targets direct source.
-In CSS, '../' seems least error-prone.
+In CSS, '../' at the beginning of file path seems least error-prone.

-Also, when coding the play/pause and un/mute functions, I initially did not insert the corresponding methods in my AudioController class to the effect that they were not called.

 Here are some of the more substantial bugs I encountered and my approach to fix them: